LauSofiJM/The-looping-restaurant/README.md

 ***

 ## 2. Dante's Inferno
 I wanted to create a restaurant named after my dog, Dante.
 The menu is inspired by my personal preferences and pricing experiences.
-I had to devise strategies to make the code more concrete.
-In this opportunity, I found it a little bit harder to implement the private and protected stuff when adding the payment methods.
+I had to devise strategies to make the code more concrete despite adding looping.

 ```python